Blood Road: Arrival at the camp

 The Botn camp was active from July 1942 to June 1944.
 The camp was built by the Public Roads Administration after it had been ordered to build barracks at the beginning of June 1942.
 The camp was fenced by two barbed-wire fences, which were about 2 m high and had a 0.5 m interval between them.
 There were three guards at the camp.
 Two barracks were built with simple boarded exteriors and floors without a foundation.
 The barracks contains five-tiered bunk beds.
 Outside the camp was the barracks for the guard crew.
-When the guard was installed on June 20 was the building not yet finished.
+When the guard was installed on June 20, the building was not yet finished.
 The commandant of the camp was Hauptsturmführer Franz Kiefer, and he was in charge of six officers and two NCOs, all members of the SS.
 In addition, there were ten to twelve military police and another NCO.
 The commandant of the Osen camp, Sturmbannführer Dolph, was also given oversight over the Botn camp and Korgen camp.

 The first prisoners at the Botn camp were 472 Yugoslavs who arrived by ship on July 25, 1942.
 They had been brought by ship from Szczecin to Bergen on June 2.
 Twenty-eight of the prisoners were already shot upon arrival in Bergen.
 From Bergen, they were sent by ship to Botn, and 400 prisoners were sent further on to Karasjok.
 The Furumo farm was located about 150 m from the camp, and those that lived there said that the prisoners were marched from the sea up to the camp in smaller groups, while the guards shouted at and struck them, causing many to fall over.